-Many of the children and grandchildren of our alumni continue to enroll and, currently 4 of our faculty members are OLA alumni.
+Many of the children and grandchildren of our alumni continue to enroll and, currently 2 of our faculty members are OLA alumni, and all are active members of our parish community.
 We are proud to be a ministry of our parish and work very closely with our Pastor Administrator to provide a Catholic education for all Our Lady of the Assumption families.